ChengHaoCHANG/HNGD_VScode/README.md

 # Modified HNGD model

+**The file 操作說明(win10) shows the procedure to download VScode and illustrates how to use this standalone mHNGD model**.
+**The folder HNGD_VScode contains a README.pdf file detailing the structure of the code and how to use it.**

 The Hydrogen Nucleation-Growth-Dissolution model was developed at Penn State to predict the hydrogen behavior (redistribution, hydride precipitation) in the Zircaloy nuclear fuel cladding.